 Welcome to the Microscopy Society of America (MSA) Student Council (StC) website!
-We are excited to provide a platform for students, postdocs, and early career professionals to network, share experiences, discuss research, and simply get involved with the most dynamic group of young professionals that microscopy and microanalysis has to offer!
+We are excited to provide a platform for students, postdocs, and early-career professionals to network, share experiences, discuss research, and simply get involved with the most dynamic group of young professionals that microscopy and microanalysis has to offer.
 Undergraduate and graduate students, now is the time to take advantage of opportunities to meet people from your discipline and others to develop collaborations and begin to build your professional network.
 MSA StC is a great place to get started.
-Our Inaugural Pre-Meeting Congress (PMCx60) in St. Louis was an overwhelming success bringing together medal winners and decorated student scholars to share their work and their pathways to success across a weekend of presentations, posters, and social activities.
-The PMCx60 is the premier event for students, postdocs, and early career professionals – unlike any other, unmatched by any other society!
-We provide opportunities for leadership through the growing StC and PMCx60 planning committee and we are working to develop mid-year programming to enhance professional skills.
+Our Pre-meeting Congress (PMCx60) has proven to be a perennial success bringing together medal winners, student scholars and sponsoring exhibitors.
+The PMCx60 provides the opportunity for young microscopists to communicate their research through a weekend of presentations and posters.
+Additionally, social activities create an unparalleled opportunity to network with MSA council members and industry representatives.
+The PMCx60 is the premier event for students, postdocs, and early-career professionals – unlike any other, unmatched by any other society!
+We provide opportunities for leadership through the growing StC and PMCx60 planning committee.
+This year we are introducing mid-year programming to enhance professional skills.

 The Student Council

 Get to know the Student Council officers.
 Each year new students are elected to these positions to develop new programs and events for students at the yearly M&M meetings.
 Click on the office title to learn more about the responsibilities involved in holding leadership within the Student Council.